 On your question on how I got started with the Halal food business, I must say that it was a natural development out of circumstances.

-Fundamentally, I am a foodie and love the local specialties which I grew up with.
+Fundamentally, I am a foodie and love the local specialties with which I grew up.
 I started my career with two multinational companies.
 While working with them, I was posted in different parts of Malaysia.
-This gave me the opportunity to appreciate the local specialties in towns that I was in.
+This gave me the opportunity to appreciate the local specialties in the towns that I was in.
 When I decided to be an entrepreneur after working for these multinationals for over 15 years, I decided to do something which was both a job and a hobby.

 Organizing International events in Malaysia, I had the opportunity to meet with participants from all over the world.
 Whether they were here for the KL International Motor Show, International Polo, or and International Supercross Masters race, the participants were all looking for Malaysian Food and not a steak or a burger.

 On a personal level, I found that in my generation, the authenticity of our food heritage began to deteriorate and that the great cooking of my mother’s time is beginning to be hard to find at various places.
 Hence, I saw an opportunity to preserve this heritage as well as the market for such food products.